-GitHub - jordigilh/kubernaut: Open-source AIOps platform that closes the loop from Kubernetes alert to automated remediation.
-An LLM agent investigates live via native client-go bindings, logs, and Prometheus, selects a fix from a workflow catalog, and executes it — or escalates with a full RCA.
+GitHub - jordigilh/kubernaut: An AIOps platform that closes the loop from Kubernetes alert to automated remediation: An AI Agent investigates via MCP tools, selects a fix from a pre-seeded workflow catalog and delegates execution (K8s Job, Tekton, Ansible) — or escalates with a full RCA.
 Approval gates, OPA policies, and audit trails keep humans in control.

 AIOps Platform for Intelligent Kubernetes Remediation

-Go Report Card Go Version Kubernetes License CI
+Go Reference Go Version Kubernetes License CI OpenSSF Scorecard OpenSSF Best Practices Latest Release Contributor Covenant

 Kubernaut closes the loop from Kubernetes alert to automated remediation.
-When something goes wrong in your cluster, Kubernaut detects the signal, sends it to an LLM-powered agent that investigates the root cause using native Go client-go bindings against the Kubernetes API, log, and Prometheus endpoints, selects a remediation workflow, and executes the fix — or escalates to a human with a full RCA when it can't.
+It operates in two modes: autonomously — detecting signals, investigating root causes, and executing fixes end-to-end without human involvement — and interactively — letting operators join an in-progress investigation via MCP or A2A, guide the agent, and approve remediations in real time.
+The LLM-powered agent uses native Go client-go bindings against the Kubernetes API, Prometheus, and log endpoints to investigate, select a remediation workflow, and execute the fix — or escalate to a human with a full RCA when it can't.

-Full Documentation · Demo Scenarios · Latest Release (v1.4.0)
+Full Documentation · Demo Scenarios · Latest Release (v1.5.2)

 Why